jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 code that extends the base `React.Component` class.
 A React component class must implement a `render` method that returns the desired Javascript.

-For example, a simple ES6 Class for the title component above could be refactor as
+The title Javascript expression above could be refactor as a simple ES6 Class by extending the `React.Component` and return the HTML snippet with the title prop referenced using the `this` keyword indicating a class instance
+variable:

 ```javascript
 class Title extends React.Component {